scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 It is quite common to compare a single property across many Atoms, but rarely are different properties within a single Atom compared.
 Additionally, it is possible to utilise NumPy's faster indexing rather than using a list comprehension.
 This new data structure has lead to performance improvements in our whole codebase.
-The largest improvement is in accessing subsets of Atoms which is now over 40 times faster, see Table :ref:`tab:performance-slicing-atomgroup`.
+The largest improvement is in accessing subsets of Atoms which is now over 40 times faster, see Tables :ref:`tab:performance-slicing-atomgroup`, :ref:`tab:performance-accessing-attributes` and :ref:`tab:performance-loading-gro`.

 .. table:: Performance comparison of subselecting an AtomGroup from an existing one using the  new system (upcoming release v0.16.0) against the old (v0.15.0).
 Subselections were slices of the same size (82,056 atoms).
 Times are given in milliseconds, with shorter times being better.
 The benchmarks systems were taken from the `vesicle library`_. :cite:`Kenney:2015aa` and are listed with their approximate number of particles ("# atoms"). :label:`tab:performance-slicing-atomgroup`